null

 Perlon is the one fabric appropriate for the Reverso — its fine woven construction, slim profile, and micro-adjustment buckle share the Reverso's own precision and restraint.
 The perlon's continuous adjustment also addresses the Reverso's specific wrist positioning requirement — the rectangular case needs to sit precisely parallel to the wrist, and perlon's fine adjustment allows exact positioning that a fixed-hole leather strap cannot always achieve.

-Brown perlon at 19mm — for tonal coherence with brown leather factory pairing variants in a casual fabric register.
+Brown perlon at 19mm — for tonal coherence with brown leather factory pairing variants.

 At 18mm for the Classic Medium Thin — grey, black, or navy perlon in the same philosophy.